Staying sane at home: a list of positive things to do

 Staying home doesn't mean that skin dryness concerns will not come knocking on your door.
 Keep skin hydrated 24/7 with the first-ever oral skin care approved by the Japanese government, ORBIS DEFENCERA!
 This award-winning Oral Skin Care is recognised for its safety and effectiveness in preventing moisture from escaping the skin.
 Suitable for people experiencing dryness, not just on the face but also the rest of the body.

 Staying home doesn't mean more spare time to do things that you’ve always wanted to try or even pick up a new hobby.
 While learning and picking up new skills, it could make time pass faster and foster family bonding as well!
+Leave the house chores to a helper and enjoy some new hobbies.

 #5 SHOPPING THERAPY